BeBOP-OBON/0_protocol_collection_template/protocol_template_bioinformatics.md

 ### Summary

-Insert a short description of the background for the method/protocol (e.g. why and for which purpose do you perform water sampling).
+Insert a short description of the background for the method/protocol (e.g., why and for which purpose do you perform water sampling).
 Please provide a brief summary of your method including, as appropriate, a brief description of what techniques your best practice is about, which ocean environments or regions it targets, the primary sensors covered, what type of data/measurements/observing platform it covers, limits to its applicability.

 ### Method Description and Rationale